tolga9009/elgato-gchd/README.md

 6. Place the firmware files either in `/usr/lib/firmware/gchd` or `/usr/local/lib/firmware/gchd` folder.
 You might need root permissions.
-Note: for testing purposes, you can also place the firmware files in the same directory, where the compiled executable `gchd` is located.
+**Note**: for testing purposes, you can also place the firmware files in the same directory, where the compiled executable `gchd` is located.